 The following tables show the fees and expenses you may have to pay if you invest in the Funds.
 You will pay some of these fees and expenses directly.
 A Fund may pay some of these fees and expenses, which therefore reduces the value of your investment in the Fund.
-The consent of Unitholders will be obtained if: (i) the basis of the calculation of a fee or expense that is charged to a Fund or Series, or directly to its Unitholders by the Fund or us in connection with the holding of Units of the Fund, is changed in a way that could result in an increase in charges to that Fund or Series or to its Unitholders; or (ii) a fee or expense to be charged to a Fund or Series, or directly to its Unitholders by the Fund or us in connection with the holding of Units of the Fund that could result in an increase in charges to that Fund or Series or to its Unitholders, is introduced.
-However, in either case, Unitholder consent will not be required if the change or new fee or expense is a result of a change made by a third party at arm's length to the Fund, or is not required under securities regulation.
+The consent of Unitholders will be obtained if: (i) the basis of the calculation of a fee or expense that is charged to a Fund or Series, or directly to its Unitholders by the Fund or us in connection with the holding of Units of the Fund, is changed in a way that could result in an increase in charges to that Fund or Series or to its Unitholders; or (ii) a fee or expense to be charged to a Fund or Series, or directly to its Unitholders by the Fund or us in connection with the holding of Units of the Fund or Units of the Fund or us in connection with the holding of Units of the Fund or us in connection with the holding of Units of the Fund that could result in an increase in charges to that Fund or Series or to its Unitholders, is introduced.
+In either case, Unitholder consent will not be required if the change or new fee or expense is a result of a change made by a third party at arm's length to the Fund, or is not required under securities regulation.
 In this case, you will be sent a written notice at least 60 days before the effective date of the change.